 The second thema reduced, among others, arguments with the following modes (Alex.
 Aphr.
 An.
 Pr.
 164.27–31):

-The Peripatetics chided the Stoics for allowing such useless arguments, but the Stoics rightly insisted that if they can be reduced, they are valid.
+The Peripatetics chided the Stoics for allowing such useless arguments.
+In agreement with contemporary logic, the Stoics insisted that, if the arguments can be reduced, they are valid.

 The Stoics recognized the importance of both the Liar and the Sorites paradoxes (Cicero Acad.
 2.95–8, Plut.
 Comm.Not.
 1059D–E, Chrys.
 Log.
 Zet. col.IX).
-Chrysippus may have tried to solve the Liar as follows: there is an uneliminable ambiguity in the Liar sentence (‘I am speaking falsely’, uttered in isolation) between the assertibles (i) ‘I falsely say I speak falsely’ and (ii) ‘I am speaking falsely’ (i.e. I am doing what I'm saying, viz. speaking falsely), of which, at any time the Liar sentence is uttered, precisely one is true, but it is arbitrary which one. (i) entails (iii) ‘I am speaking truly’ and is incompatible with (ii) and with (iv) ‘I truly say I speak falsely’. (ii) entails (iv) and is incompatible with (i) and (iii).
+Chrysippus may have tried to solve the Liar as follows: there is an ineliminable ambiguity in the Liar sentence (‘I am speaking falsely’, uttered in isolation) between the assertibles (i) ‘I falsely say I speak falsely’ and (ii) ‘I am speaking falsely’ (i.e. I am doing what I'm saying, viz. speaking falsely), of which, at any time the Liar sentence is uttered, precisely one is true, but it is arbitrary which one. (i) entails (iii) ‘I am speaking truly’ and is incompatible with (ii) and with (iv) ‘I truly say I speak falsely’. (ii) entails (iv) and is incompatible with (i) and (iii).
 Thus bivalence is preserved (cf. Cavini 1993).
 Chrysippus' stand on the Sorites seems to have been that vague borderline sentences uttered in the context of a Sorites series have no assertibles corresponding to them, and that it is obscure to us where the borderline cases start, so that it is rational for us to stop answering while still on safe ground (i.e. before we might begin to make utterances with no assertible corresponding to them).
 The latter remark suggests Chrysippus was aware of the problem of higher order vagueness.
 Again, bivalence of assertibles is preserved (cf. Bobzien 2002).
+The Stoics also discussed various other well-known paradoxes.
+In particular, for the paradoxes of presupposition, known in antiquity as the Horned One, they produced a Russellian-type solution based on a hidden scope ambiguity of negation (cf. Bobzien 2012)

 Very little is known about the development of logic from c.
 100 BCE to c.
 250 CE.
-It is unclear when Peripatetics and Stoics began taking notice of the logical achievements of each other.
-Sometime during that period, the terminological distinction between ‘categorical syllogisms’, used for Aristotelian syllogisms, and ‘hypothetical syllogisms’, used not only for those introduced by Theophrastus and Eudemus, but also for the Stoic propositional-logical syllogisms, gained a foothold.
+It is unclear when Peripatetics and Stoics began taking notice of each others' logical achievements.
+At some point during that period, the terminological distinction between ‘categorical syllogisms’, used for Aristotelian syllogisms, and ‘hypothetical syllogisms’, used not only for those introduced by Theophrastus and Eudemus, but also for the Stoic propositional-logical syllogisms, gained a foothold.
 In the first century BCE, the Peripatetics Ariston of Alexandria and Boethus of Sidon wrote about syllogistic.
 Ariston is said to have introduced the so-called ‘subaltern’ syllogisms (Barbari, Celaront, Cesaro, Camestrop and Camenop) into Aristotelian syllogistic (Apuleius Int.
 213.5–10), i.e. the syllogisms one gains by applying the subalternation rules (that were acknowledged by Aristotle in his Topics)

 From ‘A holds of every B’ infer ‘A holds of some B’